 This recipe for Blackberry Balsamic Chicken Breasts is simple and oh, so tasty.
 I generally find boneless skinless chicken breasts to be tasteless, skinless, dry, chicken breasts, not my favorite thing to put into my mouth.
 The blackberry balsamic sauce really adds a nice sweet, sour finish to the chicken and along with the herbs adds bunches of flavor.

-simple and oh, so tasty
+Simple and oh, so tasty

 This recipe calls for shallots.
 So what is a shallot and how is it different from an onion?
 A shallot is grown more like garlic, using one of the original bulbs as the starter.
 Once planted they will split and form more bulbs, so when you pull them from the garden, one has turned into 3 or 4 bulbs.
 An onion is planted from seed and will only produce one onion.
 Shallots generally have a slight garlic edge in its flavor profile as well.
 I always think of shallots as a cross between onion and garlic and when cooking I use it for that flavor.
-If you don’t have any shallots laying around and don’t want to buy some, then feel free to substitute some finely diced onion, preferably red, in this recipe.
+If you don’t have any shallots lying around and don’t want to buy some, then feel free to substitute some finely diced onion, preferably red, in this recipe.

 If you have kids, they will love the flavors.
 Don’t worry about the addition of the wine, the alcohol burns off; but if you are concerned, use the alternate chicken broth in its place.